-- Read and obey the Operation & Safety Manual. - Remove objects that could be thrown by the blades - Do not mow when children or others are around. - Do not carry a child or passenger, even with blades off. - Look down and behind before and while backing. - Do not operate unless trained. - Do not operate unless guards, shields and interlocks are in place and working. - Replace labels and Operation & Safety Manual if lost or damaged.
+- Read and obey the Operation & Safety Manual. - Remove objects that could be thrown by the blades. - Use caution on slopes.
+Stay off slopes the machine cannot back up. - Stop blades and drive down slowly if machine slides or stops going on slope. - Do not mow when children or others are around. - Do not carry a child or passenger-even with blades off. - Look down and behind before and while backing. - Do not operate unless trained. - Do not operate unless guards, shields and interlocks are in place and working. - Replace labels and Operation & Safety Manual if lost or damaged.
+4118843